tschaub/grunt-gh-pages/README.md

 ## The `gh-pages` task

 ### Overview
-In your project's Gruntfile, add a section named `gh-pages` to the data object passed into `grunt.initConfig()`.
+In your project's Gruntfile, add a section named `gh-pages` to the data object passed into `initConfig`.

 ```js
 grunt.initConfig({